 Dr. Kezirian is one of the world’s leaders in sleep apnea surgery, including Upper Airway Stimulation, and he has worked with this approach to treating sleep apnea for the past 10 years.
-Dr. Kezirian has treated many patients who have had tremendous benefit from Upper Airway Stimulation and the team at Keck Medicine of USC with Upper Airway Stimulation.
-This patient has wanted to share his experience with other patients with sleep apnea that are struggling with positive airway pressure therapy (such as CPAP).
+Dr. Kezirian and the team at Keck Medicine of USC have treated many patients who have had tremendous benefit from Upper Airway Stimulation.
+One patient wanted to share his experience with other patients with sleep apnea that are struggling with positive airway pressure therapy.
 A video of Brian’s story is available at the Keck Medicine of USC Otolaryngology–Head & Neck Surgery website.

 KCBS Television in Los Angeles featured a story that featured this same patient.
 The story includes a brief discussion from Dr. Kezirian about the effects of sleep apnea and how Upper Airway Stimulation works.
 The story is shown below:

 Dr. Kezirian has also developed the video below to answer the most common and important questions related to Upper Airway Stimulation.

 The tongue can play a major role in obstructive sleep apnea because during sleep, when the muscles in the body relax, the tongue can fall back to block breathing in the throat.
 There are 3 components of the Upper Airway Stimulation system that are placed inside the body during a surgical procedure.
 There is a pulse generator placed on top of the chest (pectoralis) muscle and two leads.
 When the system is turned on during sleep, the pulse generator sends a gentle stimulation signal through a stimulation lead to move the tongue forward and open the space for breathing in the throat.